jupyterlab/scipy2019-jupyterlab-tutorial/outline.md

   1. Arranging tabs through dragging
   2. How to author markdown and equations
   3. Collapsible cells
-  4. drag cells, inside notebook and between views of files.
+  4. drag cells, inside notebook and between views of files. (perhaps also dragging between notebooks and consoles and files)
   5. Enable scrolling on outputs
   6. creating new view of outputs
   7. javascript rendering restrictions